Want to find the most profitable coaching niche?

 11. Confidence coaching

-Confidence coaching helps people become more confident and that way, change their lives.
+Confidence coaching helps people build their self-confidence and that way, change their lives.

 12. Stress coaching

-As a stress coach, you help your clients deal better with stress.
+As a stress coach, you help your clients deal better with stress and anxiety and manage their work-life balance.

 13. Intimacy coaching